|Page 1 of 19:|| |

 This landmark masterpiece defies strict classification.
 It is one of a few movies which defines cinema.
 It's undefinable as a genre because it works as a musical, as drama, as a comedy, as a war movie, as a social satire, as a historical epic, as a masterpiece of cinematic choreography, AND THE LIST GOES ON.
 Interestingly, it is over powering not only as a film, but as an original Broadway musical, a novel, a play, and most recently as a revamped musical which incorporates the new songs and choreography created especially for the film into the original show.
 And the Tony and other awards from other media keep pouring in.
 The new DVD version is a must.
 This is the movie that in a very tight Oscar race year (like 1939 with Gone with the Wind, etc.), won NINE Academy Awards.
 And that against the Godfather!
 (Part I, just for starters.)
 The late Bob Fosse did score a major coup by winning the Best Director Award over the favored legendary Director of the Godfather.
 Fosse's delegacy lives on...on film, and on stage right now in London, Berlin, and New York where the CABARET revival, did I mention CHICAGO?, and FOSSE, the musical- based on his life- including a piece from the movie of Cabaret continue to dazzle new generations.
 The DVD is a knock out too.
 Truly one of the best, a cliche often said.
 THIS CLAIM, however, IS A FACT.

 Pre-Nazi Germany is a hotbed of escalating tensions, but decadent nightclub performer Sally Bowles is oblivious to the encroaching horrors.
 If you know a little about Liza Minnelli and you're curious, "Cabaret" should make you a fan; if you're not interested or just don't like her, "Cabaret" probably isn't the movie for you.
 Liza is the heart, soul, and centerpiece of the picture; when she's on-screen, everybody else is irrelevant.
 Movie-fans still discuss whether Liza was actually acting the role of Sally Bowles or just being herself (her Oscar-win still draws debates--Diana Ross in "Lady Sings The Blues" is oft-times described as 'robbed' for the Best Actress statue).
 Indeed, time has proved that Minnelli had a whole lot in common with Sally, the parallels are even echoed in much of the dialogue, but this part utilizes her entire range (sarcastic sass, vulnerable imp, high-powered musical presence) and she's fabulous.
 She doesn't do anything small, even her quiet moments are extraordinary.
 Her final speech to Michael York ("How soon would it be before we started hating each other?") is a knockout, as good as any of her musical numbers, and when he lashes out in anger, she sighs, "If you wanna hit me, why don't'cha just hit me?"
 She can be fragile and wounded, but it's in her spirit to get right back up and perform.
-The film is a burlesque nightmare, amazingly directed and photographed, filled with great actors and songs and a deadly-serious finale.
-It's a classic. **** from ****
+The film is a burlesque nightmare, amazingly directed by Oscar winner Bob Fosse, who also choreographed the musical numbers, and photographed by Geoffrey Unsworth, another Oscar recipient. ***1/2 from ****

 |Plot summary||Plot synopsis||Ratings|